arudnitsky/stress-csv/README.md

 # stress-csv
-Add pronunciation stress marks to csv files intended for importing into Anki.
-The first field is ukrainian, the second is the english translation.
+Quick python script to add pronunciation stress marks to csv files intended for importing into Anki.
+The script expects the first field to be in ukrainian.